pivot-access-ltd/bma-offline-docs/src/examine-machines.md

 <a href="#heading--machine-interfaces"><h2 id="heading--machine-interfaces">How to find network info for a machine</h2></a>

-The Network "tab" provides you with a way to view/edit the network and interface configuration for a machine:
+To find network info for a specific machine, open that machine's "Network" tab in the machine summary:

 <a href="https://discourse.maas.io/uploads/default/original/2X/c/c5316db130ae05a9cdabcd49ffaa69f0bb405d1d.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/c/c5316db130ae05a9cdabcd49ffaa69f0bb405d1d.png"></a>

-In the case of this deployed machine, there are not many editing options.
-If the machine is in a 'Ready' state, though, altering the network configuration is possible, as shown in the screenshot above.

-Options on this tab are described in the introduction to [Networking](/t/networking/4046) article in this documentation set.
+Options on this tab are described in the introduction to [Networking](/t/networking/nnnn) article in this documentation set.

-<a href="#heading--machine-storage"><h2 id="heading--machine-storage">How to find storage info for a machine</h2></a>
+<a href="#heading--how-to-find-machine-storage-info"><h2 id="heading--how-to-find-machine-storage-info">How to find machine storage info</h2></a>

-The Storage tab on the machine list brings up a form that allows you to view/edit the file system, partitioning and storage parameters for the selected machine:
+To view/edit machine storage info, click on the "Storage" tab in the machine summary:

 <a href="https://discourse.maas.io/uploads/default/original/2X/6/658f4814716a1347fda62ab799ba0d72506c128e.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/6/658f4814716a1347fda62ab799ba0d72506c128e.png"></a>

-This tab describes the filesystem(s) in use, as well as the available and used partitions for this machine.
-See the article [Storage](/t/storage/4106) for a detailed discussion on how to use this screen, as well as many other considerations for machine storage configurations.
+See the article [Storage](/t/storage/nnn) for a detailed instructions on how to use this screen.

 <a href="#heading--commissioning-log"><h2 id="heading--commissioning-log">How to find commissioning logs</h2></a>